vincentmuriithi/kariSpark/README.md

 ## 🚀 Installation

-Precompiled binaries will be available on [GitHub Releases](https://github.com/vincentmuriithi/kariSpark/releases).
+Download the latest release from the [GitHub Releases](https://github.com/vincentmuriithi/kariSpark/releases).
+Add it to your system PATH to use `kariSpark` globally.